eileenforwhat/dream-control-3d/readme.md

 A fork of [stable-dreamfusion](https://github.com/ashawkey/stable-dreamfusion) that adds ControlNet guidance to enable conditioning of 3d generation on user scribble.
 Includes zero1to3 support with ControlNet.

+# Final report
+Download final_report.pdf to read a summary of the project methodology and results.

 # Install

 ```bash